 With respect to its contained elements, hair is essentially an excretory tissue rather than a functional tissue.
 Hair element analysis provides important information, which, can assist the professional to support early suggestions of physiological disorders, associated with aberrations in essential and toxic element metabolism and provide the evidence necessary to begin EDTA suppository testing.

-Toxic elements may be 200-300 times more highly concentrated in hair than in blood or urine.
-Therefore, hair is the tissue of choice for detection of recent exposure to elements such as arsenic, aluminum, cadmium, lead, antimony, and mercury.
+Toxic elements maybe 200-300 times more highly concentrated in hair than in blood or urine.
+Therefore, hair is the tissue of choice for the detection of recent exposure to elements such as arsenic, aluminum, cadmium, lead, antimony, and mercury.
 The CDC acknowledges the value of hair mercury levels as a maternal and infant marker for exposure to neurotoxic methyl-mercury from fish.

-Through recent vast improvements in technology, instrumentation, and application of scientific protocols, hair element analysis has become a valuable tool in providing dependable and useful data for professionals, and their clients.
-The U.S. Environmental Protection agency stated in a recent report that “…if hair samples are properly collected and cleaned, and analyzed by the best analytic methods, using standards and blanks as required, in a clean and reliable laboratory by experienced personnel, the data are reliable.”
+Through recent vast improvements in technology, instrumentation, and the application of scientific protocols, hair element analysis has become a valuable tool in providing dependable and useful data for professionals and their clients.
+The U.S. Environmental Protection Agency stated in a recent report that “…if hair samples are properly collected and cleaned, and analyzed by the best analytic methods, using standards and blanks as required, in a clean and reliable laboratory by experienced personnel, the data are reliable.”
 (U.S.E.P.A.
 600/4-79-049)